ibpdas/ValueLine/README.md

 1. **Level 1.
 Build the foundational enablers**
    Conditions that data leaders and teams directly control.
-   These include strategy alignment, shared leadership, foundations, community and engagement.
+   These are co-designed and contextual.
+This example includes strategy alignment, shared leadership, common foundations, grassroot community and cross-function engagement.

 2. **Level 2.
 Enable maturity**
    How the wider system behaves when Level 1 is working.